 A career in cybersecurity can go in many directions.
 Learn about five popular career paths.

 Pursuing a career in cybersecurity means joining a booming industry where available jobs outnumber qualified candidates.
-According to the US Bureau of Labor Statistics (BLS), the number of cybersecurity jobs is expected to increase by 32 percent between 2022 and 2032 [1].
+According to the US Bureau of Labor Statistics (BLS), the number of cybersecurity jobs is expected to increase by 29 percent between 2024 and 2034 [1].
+If you're interested in a fast-paced, well-paid career focused on protecting valuable data and computer systems, a career in cybersecurity could be right for you.

-As a security engineer, you’ll use your knowledge of threats and vulnerabilities to build and implement defense systems against a range of security concerns.
+As a security engineer, you’ll use your knowledge of threats and vulnerabilities to build and implement defense systems against various security concerns.
 You may advance to become a security architect, responsible for your organization's entire security infrastructure.

 Security engineering and architecture could be a good fit if you enjoy tinkering with technology and like to take a big picture approach to cybersecurity.